epurpur/epurpur.github.io/_posts/2019-04-19-A-Guide-to-QGIS-API-Documentation -aka-How-to-Help-Yourself-part-1.md

 scraped from many sources, all in one place.
 I will also include quite a few examples to illustrate different points and show how I attempt to attack the problem.
 Also, I'm going to break this into a series of blog posts to make them more digestible.

 Lets begin from the top.
 What is the QGIS API?
-[QGIS API Snippet from Gary Sherman's book].
+In the most basic terms, an API allows programs to communicate with one another.
-When you dive into the world of QGIS programming, you'll want to locate the documentation, which is available in several places.
+In this case, QGIS and python are communicating with eachother.
+When you dive into the world of QGIS programming, you'll first want to locate the documentation, which is available in several places.
 It took me a minute to figure out what is what.
 A really nice place to start is [The PyQGIS Developer's Cookbook](https://docs.qgis.org/testing/en/docs/pyqgis_developer_cookbook/).
 This is both a tutorial and reference guide for the basics of PyQGIS programming.
 I reference it a lot.
 Next, you need to know where to find QGIS API documentation, you can find this in two forms.
 In Python and C++.
 Use them, bookmark them.
 Both versions of the documentation reference the same classes, but look slightly different.
 To be honest, I've